nms-scribe/cosmopoeia/idea.md

   * if tile.elevation_Scaled < 70 and biome is hot desert, cold desert or grassland: return "Nomadic" -- NOTE: This is fairly stereotyped for those environments, I don't think I should do this in the future
   * if tile.elevation_scaled > 50: return "Highland"
   * let f = -- I don't even know what this is, but I think it's checking for the feature in the "opposite" tile.
   * if f.type == "lake" and f.cells > 5: return "Lake" -- f.cells is the count of cells in a feature, so the number of cells in the lake.
-TODO: I don't have this data readily available.
-  * if -- TODO: And now, I seem to need to know if there's a harbor here.
+  * if -- And now, I seem to need to know if there's a harbor here.
      * tile.harbor and f.type != "lake" && P(0.1) ||
      * tile.harbor == 1 && P(0.6) ||
      * tile is an "isle" && P(0.4):